cooklang/spec/proposals/0007-canonical-metadata.md

 ## Alternatives considered

-We try to provide synonyms support, so users can use their guess to fill in the value.
+We try to provide synonyms support, so users can guess most of the time what the value should be.

 ## Acknowledgments